sofiabroome/cross-dataset-generalization/README.md

 `conda install -c conda-forge tqdm`

 You also will want a wandb-account to keep track of your experiments.

 `pip install wandb`

 #### Download the dataset
 The Diving48 dataset is available for download [here](http://www.svcl.ucsd.edu/projects/resound/dataset.html).
-The shape and texture versions will be made available soon, please contact me if you want them earlier.
+The shape and texture versions will be made available soon, please contact the repository owner if you want them earlier.

 #### Modify config file to include the correct data paths
 In the configuration files (located under `configs/`), modify the